MousaviLaleh/PeriodicTableDatabase/README.md

 You should create a types table that will store the three types of elements <br/>
 Your types table should have a type_id column that is an integer and the primary key  <br/>
-Your types table should have a type column that's a VARCHAR and cannot be null.It will store the different types from the type column in the properties table
+Your types table should have a type column that's a `VARCHAR` and cannot be null.
+It will store the different types from the type column in the properties table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 CREATE TABLE types(type_id INT PRIMARY KEY, type VARCHAR(20) NOT NULL);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~